-The modules use a Fortinet entropy token (part number FTR-ENT-1 or part number FTR-ENT-2) to seed the DRBG during the modules' boot process and to periodically reseed the DRBG.
+The module uses a Fortinet entropy token (part number FTR-ENT-1 or part number FTR-ENT-2) to seed the DRBG during the module's boot process and to periodically reseed the DRBG.
 The entropy token is not included in the boundary of the module and therefore no assurance can be made for the correct operation of the entropy token nor is there a guarantee of stated entropy.